Victorgm21/subwizard/README.md

 - **Fast & Accurate Transcription:** Powered by `faster-whisper` for efficient and precise speech-to-text conversion.
 - **Flexible Output:** Generate standard `.srt` subtitle files or a new `.mp4` video with the subtitles permanently "burned in."
-- **Intuitive GUI:** A clean and easy-to-use graphical user interface that works on Windows, macOS, and Linux.
+- **Intuitive GUI:** A clean and easy-to-use graphical user interface that works on Windows.
 - **Automatic FFmpeg Handling:** SubWizard automatically downloads and manages its own FFmpeg dependency, so you don't need to install it globally.
 - **Performance Profiles:** Choose from different profiles (`efficient`, `normal`, `detailed`, `ultra-detailed`) to balance speed and accuracy, with GPU acceleration if available.
 - **Language Detection:** Automatically detects the audio language, or you can specify it manually for better results.